tourism in swat valley pakistan

 Mingora Bazar is a central swat business center near Saidu Sharif 2.6 km (1.6 miles).
 People around the village came to the town of Mingora bazaar (Market) to buy some business items.

-The Mingora Bazar is a great place for tourists to say or prepare and shop at the last minute while en route to the most dangerous areas of the swat.
+The Mingora Bazaar is a great place for tourists to stay or prepare and shop at the last minute while en route to the most dangerous areas of the swat.
 There are thousands of shops throughout the city of Mingora selling all day.

 Mingora has a variety of hotels, restaurants, cafes, cafes, and western restaurants that offer both local and fast food.